 Pricing | Slightly more affordable at scale for medium-sized teams | Better value for feature-rich plans compared to Asana’s tiering |

-ClickUp is an Asana alternative for marketing teams who need power, and scalability.
-While Asana offers solid task management, ClickUp goes several layers deeper providing a full workspace that blends project management, documentation, time tracking, asset collaboration, and campaign reporting into one unified system.
+ClickUp is an Asana alternative for marketing teams who need power and scalability.
+While Asana offers solid task management, ClickUp goes several layers deeper, providing a full workspace that blends project management, documentation, time tracking, asset collaboration, and campaign reporting into a unified system.

 - Create detailed campaign briefs, house brand guidelines, and attach assets directly to tasks